matrix-org/matrix-spec/content/client-server-api/modules/threading.md

 Threads are established using a `rel_type` of `m.thread` and reference the *thread root* (the main timeline event to which the thread events refer).
-It is not possible to create a thread from an event which itself is the child of an event relationship (i.e., one with an `m.relates_to` property).
+It is not possible to create a thread from an event which itself is the child of an event relationship (i.e., one with an `m.relates_to` property with a `rel_type` property - see [Relationship types](#relationship-types)).
 It is therefore also not possible to nest threads.
 All events in a thread reference the thread root instead of the most recent message, unlike rich reply chains.